vtexdocs/known-issues/README.md

 - Don’t use confidential information or screenshots from VTEX clients’ stores on your Known Issue.
 You can only include sensitive data from our clients on the Internal Notes section.
 - Don’t delete **[KI]** from the title.
 - Don't add special characters such as `:`, `'`, or `"` to the title.
+- Don't add numbers in numeral form to the title.